ahadali153/findandseek/journals/eli_spicer.md

 Today I realized how useful PostgreSQL database is, as well as how to traverse it in a better manner.
 So happy to have got the database done, stress relieved.

+## June 29th, 2023

+Today, I worked on:

+Geocoding and adventures post.

+I researched how to implement the google geocoding for our project and started making the adventures post for it.

+Today I realized how to implement google's API systems into our application and how useful it can be in the data it provides.

+## June 30th, 2023

+Today, I worked on:

+Geocoding, adventures, and locations.

+I made the necessary files and code for the adventures and locations, and implemented geocoding into them.

+Today I realized how to divide up my files, making things more organized and easier to flow through and read.

+## June 31st, 2023

+Today, I worked on:

+Geocoding, adventures, and locations.

+I made the necessary files and code for the adventures and locations, and implemented geocoding into them.

+Today I realized how to divide up my files, making things more organized and easier to flow through and read.

+## July 10th, 2023

+Today, I worked on:

+Geocoding, adventures, and locations.

+I fixed files regarding the geocoding, adventures, and locations in all aspects of queries and routers.

+Today I realized how satisfying it is when you work on a feature for hours and it works when you hit submit!!!
+I learned how vital trial and error is, as well as how important it is to keep on chugging from bug to bug!